- Where We Are

 At South Derbyshire DC, Civic Way, Swadlincote

-Citizens Advice South Derbyshire is now in your local GP Surgery for free, confidential, independent and impartial advice.
+South Derbyshire CAB is now in your local GP Surgery for free, confidential, independent and impartial advice.

 Through Partnership with the public health section of NHS Derbyshire County we have (along with other CABx in Derbyshire) advisers based in most GP practices in the county.